 Disadvantages of Seller Financing for Sellers:

 - If the buyer defaults, foreclosure is costly and time-consuming.
-In addition, the property may need repair before relisting it if the buyer has damaged it or failed to maintain it.
+In addition, the property may need repairs before relisting it if the buyer has damaged or failed to maintain it.

-- There is a risk of buyer abandonment, especially if the down payment and monthly payments are low.
+- There is a risk of buyer abandonment, especially if the down payment is low.

 - The Dodd-Frank banking reforms may limit the seller’s ability to offer seller financing without using a mortgage loan originator.